 A study of the major religions of the contemporary world.
 The origins, historical development, and present status of the religions will be examined.
 Emphasis will also be placed on the beliefs and practices of the various religions.
 Cross-credited with PTH 4341 and CCS 4341.
-Credit may not be awarded for PHI 4341, PTH 4341, and CCS 4341.
+Only three credit hours will be awarded for PHI 4341, PTH 4341, and CCS 4341.
 Fall, odd years.